Learn more about each course by clicking on a section heading.

 This course is an introductory study of general and developmental psychology.
 It is designed for students in health care programs and as such, is aimed at practical application of social science knowledge in the helping relationships.
 It emphasizes fundamental principles of growth and development.
 Key concepts of personality motivation, emotional behavior and methods of coping/adapting are included.
 Overall, the student is expected to gain insight into the roots of human behavior from both a physical and psychological perspective.

-Family Dynamics is an introduction to the study of family as a system.
+Family Across the Lifespan is an introduction to the study of family as a system.
 The course begins with an overview of basic family systems theory and will then focus each student’s attention on her or his family of origin.
 This self-study approach is seen as an aid to recognition of issues that may affect the student’s ability to work with vulnerable youth and families.

 This course begins with an overview of the major theoretical perspectives and research methods of contemporary human developmental research.
 Discussion then turns to an exploration of development from a chronological perspective, beginning with conception, then moving through the stages of infancy and toddler-hood, early childhood, middle childhood, concluding with adolescence.
 Within each period, discussion is structured around the physical, motor, cognitive and social-emotional aspects of development.
 Selected topics of interest will be explored in greater detail.
 A central theme of the course is the complex interaction between the environmental and biological factors that correspond to development.